Fly in a Helicopter & Go Dog Sledding on Snow

 ★ 30 Minute Snowy Dog Sled Ride in a Breathtaking Landscape

 ★ Sit Back and Relax or Help Mush The Team with Your Guide

 ★ Meet Real Racing Huskies and Take Your Picture with Iditarod Super-Stars

 ★ Cuddle Adorable Sled Dog Puppies

 ★ No Extra Gear Needed.
 We provide it all.

 ★ Appropriate for All Ages.
-Children 2 and Under Ride Free.
+Children under 24 months are complimentary.

 ★ Complimentary Pick Up and Drop Off at all Seward Area Hotels.

 “ I felt the experience was extremely personal and we had plenty of time with the dogs, the mushers and in the helicopter.
 It was our most memorable excursion on our trip and one I will always be grateful we were able to do.”– Amy J